-\mysec{High Multiplicity $\leftrightarrow$ Low Multiplicity} As we are working in a high multiplicity setting, machines do not have identities in the input.
+\mysec{High-Multiplicity $\leftrightarrow$ Low-Multiplicity} As we are working in a high-multiplicity setting, machines do not have identities in the input.
 However, to show structural properties, we usually work and argue with single machines.
 To translate between the two settings, we assume there is a map $\resch \colon \iv m \to \iv \tau$ that maps each machine to its type.
 Note that we only use this map in proofs; in the algorithmic parts, we only work with machine types.